Clkwong3/HTML-CSS-Fundamentals/README.md

 - Upload all changes to the repository using the CLI.
 - Launch the web application with the GitHub Environment.

-Any changes made to the starter code is to be recorded in VS Code.
+Any changes made to the starter code is to be noted in VS Code.

 ## What should it look like?